1. Realizing the full extent of our brokenness

 We cannot face or fully admit the full extent of our brokenness until we understand the fullness of his love.

-Also a secondary but key part of our growth is understanding we are still in Gods image even though greatly marred.
-The importance of this is recognizing that we are worth loving i.e. lovable...
-Able to receive, experience and participate in his love.
-We are broken but that is not saying we are useless or worthless.
-We are redeemable and worth being redeemed or God wouldn't have made the effort to redeem us.
+Also, a secondary but key part of our growth is understanding that we are still in God's image, even though greatly marred.
+The importance of this is recognizing that we are worth being loved i.e. lovable... which makes us able to receive, experience, and participate in his love.
+We are broken, but that is not saying we are useless or worthless.
+We are redeemable and worth being redeemed, or God wouldn't have made a way to redeem us.

 For more discussion on this click here.

-As broken as we are we still can receive and give love back to God and in turn reflect that love out to others to his glory i.e. drawing attention the greatness of God.
+As broken as we are, we still can receive and give love back to God and in turn reflect that love out to others to his glory i.e. drawing attention to the greatness of God.

 * Responsible: